The Laboratory of Coevolutionary Biology

 How and why has the web of life become so entangled?

-How does coevolution shape species interactions across space and time?
+How does coevolution shape webs of interacting species across space and time?

 What ecological and genetic conditions allow interactions to persist?